giuliov/pipeline-your-pipelines/doc/6-Deploy_hosts.md

 (1) Default size is the cheapest, which may not be adequate for production usage.
 (2) Must have Read & manage permission at Agent Pools scope.

+Additional tuning require changing the Terraform source code.

-The name of the Registry and the KeyVault must be unique in the whole Azure; to guarantee it we add a random 6 character string to the name.
-In addition this must not contain any punctuation symbol, so we clean the base environment name.
+Some resource names are global to the whole Azure because they become part of DNS names; in our case the Registry (ACR) and KeyVault must be unique.
+To guarantee this we add a random 6 character string to the base name; in addition punctuation symbols are forbidden.
+Here is the code for it.

 ```terraform
 resource "random_id" "env_name" {